harishbattula/Hyper-Parameter-Tuning/README.md

     4. Halving Grid search
     5. Halving Randomized search
     6. Bayes Search
+# About this repo

-In this repository, we explore some techniques from scratch using python and numpy and some techniques using sklearn library.
+Exploring some hyper parameter tuning techniques using python, numpy and sklearn library